Lev Tahor: Kidnapping case

 In December 2018, U.S. authorities charged Nachman Helbrans (age 39), and Mayer Rosner (age 45) with kidnapping two grandchildren of Shlomo Helbrans, whose mother had fled the community after she was ostracized for objecting to her 13-year-old daughter being married to an older man.
 An FBI agent stated in a court document that two children, a 14-year-old girl and a 12-year-old boy, were kidnapped from their mother's home in Woodridge, New York and transported to Scranton, Pennsylvania.
 They were then flown to Mexico City, in the charge of Lev Tahor members.
 Helbrans and Rosner were convicted on 10 November 2021 on the charges of conspiring to transport a minor with intent to engage in criminal sexual activity, conspiring to travel with intent to engage in illicit sexual conduct and international parental kidnapping.
 On 31 March 2022, Helbrans and Rosner were sentenced to 12 years in prison for child sexual exploitation and kidnapping.
 On 29 March 2024, brothers Yoil Weingarten, Yakov Weingarten and Shmiel Weingarten were convicted of all charges, including international parental kidnapping, child exploitation and conspiracy to defraud the United States for their role in the 2018 kidnapping.

 2024 raid

 In December 2024, Guatemalan authorities conducted a raid on one of their facilities, removing 160 minors after claims of child abuse and trafficking.
 The compound was on a farm run by the organization in Oratorio, Santa Rosa.

+Expulsion from Colombia

+On 23 November 2025, Colombia Migration with assistance of the Colombian Army conducted a raid in a hotel in the town of Yarumal after receiving a tip from a citizen about the presence of the Lev Tahor members.
+The raid resulted in the rescue of 17 minors, including five with Interpol notice.

+The group had arrived in Colombia from the United States in October 2025 with plans of establishing a colony in the country.

+On 1 December 2025, Colombia Migration announced the deportation of the nine adults who had been arrested in the earlier raid.
+The Colombian Institute of Family Welfare handed over the guardianship of the 17 minors to the New York State Office of Children and Family Services.